KairosResearchLab/Kairos/README.md

 Author: Natan Sinigaglia (natan.sinigaglia (at) gmail.com)
 This software is distributed under the [CC Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

-Kairos library is free for non-commercial projects and for substantial contributors of the library.
+VL.Kairos library is free for non-commercial projects and for substantial contributors of the library.
-If you use kairos on commercial projects, the licence costs 100€.
+If you use kairos on commercial projects, get in touch at natan.sinigaglia@gmail.com to aquire a licence.
 All the resources from licencing will go into maintainance, documentation and extension of the library.
+Let's make it growing together!

 [Natan Sinigaglia](http://natansinigaglia.com/)